 Globally, the pandemic had an impressive impact on all industries, forcing consumers to devote more of their time to online shopping than in the years prior.
 Brick-and-mortar stores soon turned into online stores and began to offer digital products so they can – at the very least – pay the bills.
 But how did these physical stores adapt to the digital landscape, and so quickly?
 One answer: e-commerce website builders.

 There are a number of ways in which website builders are helping small businesses succeed online, providing them with several advantages over physical stores.
 Their cost-effectiveness (you won’t have to worry about overhead costs), ease of use, flexibility, and 24/7 tech assistance are just a few reasons why they’re highly recommended.
+Alternatively, if you want to build a website like Amazon allowing others to sell on your platform, consider using software for multi-vendor marketplaces or custom development.

 2. Engaging web design

 Keep the user experience (UX) at the top of your priority list.
 The purpose of your website is to attract customers who are looking for a product they want to buy.
 In order for them to keep coming back, it’s your responsibility to make their shopping experience straightforward and enjoyable.
 In 57% of cases, users do not recommend businesses that have a poor web design.
+Hiring a credible design expert or utilizing professional web design tools will decrease your overall bounce rate and leave your customers with a positive image of your brand.

 Before you publish your website, look at everything as if you were participating in the buying process as a customer.
 Is the search bar easy to find and does it work properly?
 When you browse the site or app on your phone or tablet, are the shopping carts optimized correctly or does a customer need to scroll to the side to find it?